Professor of Chemical and Biological Engineering, Abell Endowed Chair in Synthetic Biology

 Securing the exchange of engineered DNA in the bioeconomy

-Over the last 20 years, the performance of technologies to read and write DNA has progressed much faster Moore’s law describing the evolution of computing technologies.
+Over the last 20 years, the performance of technologies to read and write DNA has progressed much faster than computing technologies.
 New capabilities have created new opportunities to engineer living organisms that may provide sustainable solutions to the world's most pressing challenges.
-However, the development of a robust bioeconomy requires securing the exchange of engineered genetic material.
+The development of a robust bioeconomy requires securing the exchange of engineered genetic material.
 Because living organisms can reproduce on their own, it has proved very difficult to track their circulation.
 Better controlling the dissemination of engineered DNA products would improve productivity, create new opportunities to monetize intellectual property, and increase the situational awareness necessary to detect and prevent the malicious use of these technologies.

-Since 2008, our group has worked with government agencies including the Federal Bureau of Investigation, the Department of Defense and members of the intelligence community to analyze the security implications of engineered DNA 1,2.
+Since 2008, our group has worked with government agencies including the Federal Bureau of Investigation, the Department of Defense, the Department of State, and members of the intelligence community to analyze the security implications of engineered DNA 1,2.
 We pioneered sequence screening technologies to detect biological threats in synthetic DNA orders3.
 More recently, we developed a digital certificate technology to build robust links between engineered DNA molecules, their authors, and electronic records4-6.
 Different applications of these technologies will be discussed.